Building a Responsible Future

 We are committed to sourcing more recycled aluminium in our manufacturing, and we regularly meet with our top 200 suppliers to ensure that they too follow our high standards for sustainability.

 We are constantly striving to improve fuel consumption and reduce CO2 emissions across our entire ranges of Jaguar and Land Rover vehicles.
-In doing this we have developed new state-of-the-art engines, which offer remarkable fuel efficiency.
-This includes our Ingenium engines which are featured in the following models:
+In doing this we have developed new state-of-the-art Ingenium engines, which offer remarkable fuel efficiency, alongside our new plug-in hybrid electric (PHEV) and zero-tailpipe emission all-electric powertrains.

 - New Range Rover Sport

 - Jaguar XJ